beaujeant/scrappers/lmd/README.md

 The script is completely pointless since LMD offers a podcast RSS stream (https://www.monde-diplomatique.fr/audio) as well as an easy way to download the journal in different formats (https://www.monde-diplomatique.fr/ _YYYY_ / _MM_ /).

-Maybe it's just a scam to steal your credentials, I don't, as always, verify the code.
+Maybe it's just a scam to steal your credentials, as always, verify the code.

 Configuration